 Obviously, any chance of a bonus also depends on the performance of your company and how willing its leaders are to share profits with their staff.

-For example, if you’re in a high-growth sector like manufacturing – which is estimated to grow by a whopping 7.6% in 2018 – but you’re getting absolutely nothing this year… It’s probably a sign that you should start sending your CV to competitors.
+For example, if you’re in a high-growth sector like finance & insurance — which expanded by 4.3% year-on-year in Q3 2019 — but you’re getting absolutely nothing this year… It’s probably a sign that you should start sending your CV to competitors.

 What’s the difference between bonus and AWS in Singapore?